-Lithuania country profile - BBC News
+Lithuania country profile

 Some key dates in Lithuania's modern history:

-1915 - Lithuania occupied by German troops during World War I.
+1915 - Lithuania, under Russian rule since the late 18th century, is occupied by German troops during the First World War.

 1918 - Lithuania declares independence.

-1920 - Soviet Russia recognises Lithuania's independence under Treaty of Moscow.
+1920 - Soviet Russia recognises Lithuania's independence.

 1939 - The Soviet Union compels Lithuania to accept Soviet military bases.

-1940 - Soviet army invades.
-Smetona flees.
-Lithuania incorporated into USSR.
+1940 - Soviet Army invades.
+President Antanas Smetona flees.
+Lithuania incorporated into Soviet Union.

 1941 - Thousands of Lithuanians deported to Siberia.
-Nazis invade USSR and occupy Lithuania.
+Nazi Germany invades Soviet Union and occupy Lithuania.

-1944 - Soviet army returns, presaging further deportations and repression of resistance.
+1944 - Soviet Army returns, presaging further deportations and repression of resistance.

 1989 - Parliament approves declaration of Lithuanian sovereignty, stating that Lithuanian laws take precedence over Soviet ones.

-1991 - Following failed coup in Moscow the previous month, USSR recognises Lithuania's independence.
-Lithuania joins OSCE and UN.
+1991 - Following failed coup in Moscow the previous month, the Soviet Union recognises Lithuania's independence.
+Lithuania joins the UN.

-1992 - New constitution introduces presidency.
-The former Communist Party, renamed Lithuanian Democratic Labour Party, wins more seats than Sajudis in general election.
-Coalition government formed.

-1993 - Lithuania joins Council of Europe.
-New national currency, the litas, introduced.
-Soviet troops complete withdrawal.

 2004 - Lithuania is one of 10 new states to join the EU.
 Lithuania also joins Nato.